 We have a full range of equipment and services available to hire including:

 - Flat screen TVs

 Our corporate clients travel from all over the world to experience world-class racing and we are pleased to offer catering facilities that complement the pleasure and excitement of our on-track activities.
-In our two permanent restaurants (Goodwood and Thruxton Suites) we can cater for up to one hundred and thirty people.
+We can cater for up to one hundred and thirty people.